OneDrive/onedrive-api-docs/docs/rest-api/resources/hashes.md

 In OneDrive Personal, **quickXorHash** is not available.

 To calculate **quickXorHash** for a file, refer to the [QuickXorHash snippet](../../code-snippets/quickxorhash.md).

+For more information about the facets on a DriveItem, see [DriveItem](driveitem.md).

 <!-- {
   "type": "#page.annotation",